susanto-tm/Zendesk_Coding_Challenge/README.md

 ## Installation

 The application requires a NodeJS runtime to be installed in order to run the NextJS application.
-The NodeJS run time can be downloaded [here](https://nodejs.org/en/).
+The NodeJS runtime can be downloaded [here](https://nodejs.org/en/).

 Once Node has been installed, the application specifically uses `yarn` as its package manager.
 Install `yarn` using `npm`: